s-expressionists/Khazern/README.md

 * The CHOOSE prepositions is an integer that specifies the length of the subsequence to select.

-#### TUPLE Being Clause
+#### TUPLES Being Clause

-The TUPLE being clause iterates over the all possible tuples of a collection of sequences.
+The TUPLES being clause iterates over the all possible tuples of a collection of sequences.
 It is essentially the Cartesian Product.

 ```